(Personal Capital is now Empower)

 Multiple Account Type Options

-With Personal Capital, you have a few options on the types of accounts you can open:
+With Empower, you have a few options on the types of accounts you can open:

 - Roth IRA – an excellent option for anyone, allows you to contribute taxed money each year and enjoy tax-free earnings and withdrawals at retirement.